Updated June 14, 2023

-Big Data has to do with the quantity of data, typically in the range of .5 terabytes or more, where the capacity of relational database systems starts to degrade so the need of cloud-based pipelines like AWS and data warehouses are the needs of the hour.
-On the other hand, Predictive analytics has to do with the application of statistical models to existing data to forecast likely outcomes with the churned data sources.
+Big Data has to do with the quantity of data, typically in the range of .5 terabytes or more, where the capacity of relational database systems starts to degrade.
+Hence, the need for cloud-based pipelines like AWS and data warehouses is the need of the hour.
+On the other hand, Predictive analytics has to do with applying statistical models to existing data to forecast likely outcomes with the churned data sources.

 - Target Problem

-“Big Data” describes the data itself, and the challenge of managing it, while “Predictive Analytics” describes a class of applications for the data, regardless of quantity.
-So, both of them represents mutually exclusive entities.
+“Big Data” describes the data itself and the challenge of managing it, while “Predictive Analytics” describes a class of applications for the data, regardless of quantity.
+So, both of them represent mutually exclusive entities.